 La Corte (TV)

-The only Michelin-starred restaurant in the Prosecco Hills, La Corte is an expression of both the best Venetian hospitality and fine haute cuisine.
+Among the Prosecco Hills, La Corte is an expression of both the best Venetian hospitality and fine haute cuisine.
 Located inside Villa Abbazia, an ancient 18th-century residence part of the Relais & Chateaux association, in the center of the delightful Follina, it enchants for the refinement of the rooms and for the magnificent garden with an internal courtyard, from which the restaurant takes its name, one of the most beautiful in the region.

 Since 1965, the year in which the building housing La Corte was purchased, Villa Abbazia has been the reign of the Zanon De Marchi family who, year after year, built here an elegant “village within the village”: in 1975 they added the discotheque, in 1982 the shop (wonderful, a must-see!), in 1996 it was the turn of the villa that now houses the hotel and in 2002 the restaurant was added.
 A cult for beauty and quality also handed down to the current generation, in particular Carlo, an attentive maître d’, while his mother and aunt take care of the mise en place and decoration of the premises, truly with a refinement worthy of a king.
 Not surprisingly, because from the king of pop, Robbie Williams, to the members of the English Royal Court, here celebs and artists are regulars.

-A Michelin star, the kitchen is led by the young chef Giuseppe Francica who combines the noblest ingredients from the surrounding area with original touches that never betray the raw material in an always perfect balance of flavors.
+The kitchen is led by the young chef Giuseppe Francica who combines the noblest ingredients from the surrounding area with original touches that never betray the raw material in an always perfect balance of flavors.
 Among his latest creations, spaghetti with Piave Vecchio fondue, cooked and raw scampi and tomato water, venison fillet with powder of porcini and chanterelles, blueberries with gin and fir honey, or Alpago lamb with ‘nduja crumbles and smoked potato, to finish with the “Peach surprise” with mascarpone, gianduia, and currant coulis.

 To pair up the amazing menu, over 700 wine labels are carefully selected by the host and sommelier Giovanni Zanon with great attention to local producers and biodynamic crops.